Buckingham Canal: Construction

-The canal lost its importance for many years as a result of the competition of the railways, and regained its importance after the Second World War.
-One of the works undertaken in the Second Five Year Plan was the development of the Buckingham Canal, including linking the canal with Madras harbour, with a contribution of Rs.
-115 lakhs by the Central Government.
-This work was considered necessary to conserve an existing asset serving as an inter-state waterway supplementing the railway capacity and providing a useful means of transport for large quantities of goods between the States of Andhra and Madras.
+The canal lost much of its importance with the growth of railway transport, but its traffic revived during the Second World War, when railways and motor lorries were heavily used for war supplies.
+Under the Second Five Year Plan, development of the Buckingham Canal, including a link with Madras harbour, was undertaken with a Central Government contribution of Rs.
+115 lakhs.
+The Estimates Committee described the work as necessary to conserve an inter-state waterway that supplemented railway capacity and provided a means of carrying large quantities of goods between the States of Andhra and Madras.